pandeysubash404/code-snippets/python/error_handling.md

-# Python Error Handling Case
+# Error Handling Case Snippets

 This bad case checks if the Python compiler correctly flags a syntax error.